lmcad-unicamp/PB3Opt/README.md

 # PB3Opt

-Use the [GPyOpt library](https://github.com/lmcad-unicamp/GPyOpt) wth Python 3.8.
+Use the [GPyOpt library](https://github.com/lmcad-unicamp/GPyOpt) with Python 3.8.

 ## LICENSE